 Any change or addition to the exterior of the building or grounds, requires prior approval of the Board (per Covenant Article VIII).
 The Architectural and Aesthetics regulations as well as approved colors and style samples are detailed in Appendix 2 of this document.
-The application, "Homeowner Request for Exterior Alterations Form", is found in Appendix 3 and on the management website.
+The application, "Homeowner Request for Exterior Alterations Form", is found in Appendix 3 and on the management website along with current instructions.